 Our organs and their functionality is affected by this cell death.
-Older cells don’t function as well and as such our organs begin to function less well.
-Everything from our heart and kidneys, to our lungs and our brain.
+Older cells don’t function as well and as such our organs begin to function less well—everything from our heart and kidneys, to our lungs and our brain.
 The healthier we are the more functioning cells we have in our organs.
-Kidney disease is the decrease of function in our kidneys due to lower amounts of functioning kidney cells, for example.

 Our Bones & Muscles

-As we age, many of us end up shrinking, usually by about 2 inches by the time we are 80 years old.
-A lot of this has to to do with the vertebrae in our spine compressing and somewhat because of changes in our legs and feet as well.
+As we age, many of us end up shrinking, usually by about two-inches by the time we are 80 years old.
+A lot of this has to do with the vertebrae in our spine compressing and somewhat because of changes in our legs and feet as well.